Gowri-Kumar/terraform-azure-2453108/README.md

-# Introduction to Terraform on Azure
+# Introduction to Terraform on Azure.
 This is the repository for the LinkedIn Learning course Introduction to Terraform on Azure.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Introduction to Terraform on Azure][lil-thumbnail-url]